julianmarcoux/julianmarcoux.github.io/_pages/about.md

 -------------
 Welcome!
 I am a third-year PhD student in Economics at the [University of Lausanne (HEC Lausanne)](https://www.unil.ch/de/en/home.html), under the supervision of Prof. [Mathias Thoenig](https://people.unil.ch/mathiasthoenig/), Prof. [Aurélien Eyquem](http://aeyq.free.fr/) and Prof. [Mathieu Couttenier](https://sites.google.com/site/coutteniermathieu/).

-I specialize in international macroeconomics, international trade and quantitative spatial economics.
-More specifically, my research applies tools from these fields to study development and political economy, focusing mainly on conflicts, geoeconomics, and energy security.
+I specialize in international macroeconomics, international trade and quantitative spatial economics, focusing mainly on conflicts, geoeconomics, and energy security.

 I am one of the recipients of the [Dartmouth Globalization Ph.D.
-Fellowship](https://globalization.dartmouth.edu/programs/globalization-phd-fellows) and will have the opportunity to visit the Department of Economics at [Dartmouth College](https://economics.dartmouth.edu/) in Spring 2026.
+Fellowship](https://globalization.dartmouth.edu/programs/globalization-phd-fellows) and will have the opportunity to visit the Department of Economics at [Dartmouth College](https://economics.dartmouth.edu/) in Spring 2026 (March-June).

 News
 -------------
 [May, 2025] I am thrilled to share that I will be joining the Department of Economics at Dartmouth as a Globalization Ph.D.
-Fellow!
+Fellow (30th March-6th June)!

 [April, 2025] I will be presenting my JMP at the Lausanne PhD Macro Workshop on **June 18th**.
 I will be presenting "The Gravity of Violence" (joint with Mathieu Couttenier, Thierry Mayer and Mathias Thoenig) at the [7th International Conference on European Economics and Politics](https://cefes-dems.unimib.it/events/conferences/cefesconf2025/).
 If you are around, do not hesitate to drop by!